 - Sales funnels

 - Mobile conversion

 - Improving your site’s SEO

-- Image galleries (with rotating images, lightboxes, etc.)
+- Image galleries (including rotating images, lightboxes, etc.)

-- Automatic language translation (e.g. you can instantly change all content on your site from English to Spanish)
+- Instant language translation (e.g. you can instantly change all content on your website from English to Portuguese)

 - Statistical reporting (e.g. number of visitors, pages visited, keywords searched, etc.)

-- Customer engagement – contest, live chat, currency conversion, etc.
+- Customer interactivity – contest, live chat, currency conversion, etc.

 - Managing events & bookings

 - Automatically sell advertising on your site